-ITEM 126-1010-R0105 Approval of proposal to establish a Minor where a Major does not exist in Military Studies-The University of Montana-
+ITEM 126-1010-R0105 Approval of proposal to establish a Minor where a Major does not exist in Military Studies-The University of Montana- Missoula

-Missoula

-THAT: The University of Montana-Missoula proposes offering a Minor in program that connects students' academic experience to their future roles as citizens, either in the military or civilian careers.
-The curriculum includes courses from the History Department,
+- THAT:The University of Montana-Missoula proposes offering a Minor in Military Studies. - EXPLANATION: The proposed Minor in Military Studies is an interdisciplinary program that connects students' academic experience to their future roles as citizens, either in the military or civilian careers.
+The curriculum includes courses from the History Department, Political Science Department, and the Military Science Department.

-Military Studies.